omarbowen01/Parking-Lot-Management-System/README.md

 To get the project up an running locally follow these steps.

 <h3> Installation </h3>
-1. Download XAMPP to create the apache web server environemnt with PHP and MySQL. https://www.apachefriends.org/ <br>
+1. Download XAMPP to create the apache web server environment with PHP and MySQL. https://www.apachefriends.org/ <br>
 2. From the parent folder of the downloaded XAMPP package navigate to the htdocs folder File path: \xampp\htdocs <br>